Virginia City, NV

 Welcome to Nevada!

-You all know me I am always looking for the kamikaze tourist trap to lose myself into.
+I am always looking for the kamikaze tourist trap to lose myself in.
 Now that I am in a new state, I have all new ground to cover!
 This week I am reviewing Virginia City.
+Northern Nevada is full of legendary stories and great little historic towns.
+If you head east of Reno through the mountains you eventually end up in Virginia City.
+Like most old towns Virginia City has its share of artist, antiques, and tourist attractions.

 Those of you who are Louis La’mour fans will remember Virginia City from the Comstock Lode.
 Virginia City was a booming mining town in its day.
 In fact there are so many mines through the ground around Virginia City it seems like it should be unstable.

-Mark Twain (Samuel Clemens) was a news paper editor in Virginia City before moving on to California.
-If a visitor so wished they could visit Mark Twain’s desk (I chose to skip that attraction).
-Apparently Mark Twain baled out of Virginia City after a nasty argument that was suppose t end in a duel.
+Mark Twain (Samuel Clemens) was a newspaper editor in Virginia City before moving on to California.
+If a visitor so wished they could visit Mark Twain’s desk, which looks like a desk.
+Apparently Mark Twain bailed out of Virginia City after a nasty argument that was supposed to end in a duel.
+Apparently Clemens being a better writer than marksman chose to leave.
 Juicy writer gossip makes for a great tourist story!